 Mode of Injury

 Mostly this is a result of chronic wear and tear or overuse.
 Sometimes this can happen after a heavy fall or injury directly to the shoulder.
-It is quite common in the elderly population and does not always need repair.
-The decision for surgery is based on clinical findings.
+It is quite common in the elderly population and the decision for surgery is based on clinical findings.
 If you suffer from persistent pain and weakness, you need to have it repaired.

 Being a tendon, the rotator cuff cannot be seen on standard X rays which is normal most of the times.
-The tear can be diagnosed on clinical examination and confirmed by MRI scan or Ultrasound scan.
+MRI scan or Ultrasound scan are needed to diagnose the tear suspected on clinical examination.

 A full thickness tear in young or middle-aged patients should be repaired to prevent future problems.
 In older age group decision is taken on individual basis depending on clinical examination and other factors.